Would you like to import your bank account or credit card directly into Expensify, or upload a CSV of your transactions? We make it easy!

 If you experience any trouble, check our Troubleshooting and FAQ page.

-Import Expenses Directly From your Credit Card or Bank
+Importing Expenses Directly From your Credit Card or Bank (in the web browser)

 Step 1: Select your Bank